0x644BE25/Syrah/README.md

 ### Aligned BAM file

-This should be read 2 only and in the same directory as the unaligned BAMs and be named for the puck, i.e. `L45629.bam`.
+This should be read 2 only and in the same directory as the unaligned BAMs.

-This is only necessary for the last few step

 ### Reference FASTA

-This should be the same FASTA
+This should be the same FASTA that was used for the aligned BAM file.

 ## Process

-All steps are contained in `run_pipeline.sh`, but running individual commands within the script will allow you to perform different steps as the data becomes available.
+All steps are contained in `Syrah.sh`, but running individual commands within the script will allow you to perform different steps as the data becomes available.
 Here's how it works:

 1. **SETUP** Open the `run_pipeline.sh` script and enter the necessary file and pathway info along with the number of cores to use.
 Setting `nCores` to 1 will simply run non-parallelized.
 If you want any finer control over distance metrics and whatnot, you will need to edit the PARAMETER section of the relevant R scripts.
 2. **PUCK BARCODES** This step only requires the puck data, and the results can be reused for any sequencing done on the same puck.